DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

 ### Scope of work, Timeline & Phases

-This solution is more time extensive but a better approach from the engineering point of view since it will give the client full control of the data and decouple himself from the need of someone with IT knowledge.
+This solution is more time extensive but a better approach from the business point of view since it will give the client full control of the data and decouple himself from the need of someone with IT knowledge.
 The process is summed up into two deliverables, the first one would be the user interface with the filter, graph and list of rackets and a second one which will include the rackets creation from the website and the administrator panel for the management of the data.
 For most of the development a Shopify account will be needed, and a new host platform will be required for the external API/service and Database at the end of the first deliverable.

 The following is a list of the deliverables included in the service proposal: